ducakar/TextureReplacer/README.md

 one from the previous level is inherited.
 If the veteran texture is present it is used for all levels on veterans.

-Directories may optionally have a suffix containing any comination of the following letters (in an arbitrary order):
+Directories may optionally have a suffix containing any combination of the following letters (in an arbitrary order):

 * 'm' to make the suit male-only,